There are advances in stroke physical rehabilitation that significantly assist stroke patients in gaining mobility.

 Depending on the severity of the stroke, patients can fully recover their ability to perform their daily activities independently as in the case of a mild stroke, or they may become disabled in varying degrees as in the case of a more severe stroke.

 Initially after the stroke, therapy is usually given for a few hours daily for 2 to 4 weeks as an inpatient either at the hospital or rehabilitation facility.
-Once the patient goes home and starts Outpatient therapy, this is given for one to three hours two to three days a week for a few months to a year.
+Once the patient goes home therapy is given for one to three hours two to three days a week for a few months to a year.

 Balance and gait training are an integral part of stroke rehabilitation.
 Our physical therapists provide the necessary facilitation to enhance the patient's proprioception and balance reactions.